FindMySchool LogoFindMySchool

 The most recent inspection (December 2024, published January 2025) judged the academy as Good across quality of education, behaviour and attitudes, personal development, and leadership and management.
 The evidence points to a safer, more consistent school than in the immediate pre-academy period, with clear curriculum sequencing and stronger staff development.

 Applications are made through Wigan’s coordinated admissions process, using the Local Authority form rather than applying directly to the academy.
-The published deadline for on-time applications is 31 October 2025, with offers on 01 March 2026.
+For September 2027 entry, applications open on 12 September 2026, the published deadline for on-time applications is 31 October 2026, and offers are issued on 1 March 2027.

 Wigan’s published allocation note for Year 7 entry in September 2025 records the last place offered at 0.875 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.